mishkin101/Stable-Tree-Algorithm-for-Suicide-Risk-Identification-in-Youth-Experiencing-Homelessness-YEH-/README.md

 # Stable Decision Tree Method for Predicting Suicidal Ideation for At-risk Homeless Youth

 This project implements the stable decision tree algorithm based on the method outline in "Improveing Stability in Decision Tree Models"[^1] that presentas a unique distace metric for heuritic-based decision trees as a measure of stability.
 This methods produces a pareto optimal set from which a single final optimal tree is selected according to a objective function targeting a unique metrics to optimize (AUC, distance, combined, etc.).
-Our Implementation atempts to improve upon previous work in an creating effective method to idenditfy suicide risk among youth experiencing homelessness(YEH)[^2].
+Our Implementation atempts to improve upon previous work[^2] in an creating effective method to idenditfy suicide risk among youth experiencing homelessness(YEH).
 The dataset used in this implementation presents a unique contribution to consiering social network features as well as individual faxtors in building risk profiles.

 [1^]: [Improving Stability in Decision Tree Models](https://arxiv.org/abs/2305.17299)